 - tingling and numbness of the joints

-- menstrual issues (such as missed periods or very heavy cycles)
+- menstrual issues, such as missed periods or very heavy cycles

 - poor concentration

 Over time, most people adapt to the symptoms.
 This can cause the condition to go undiagnosed.
 Schedule a checkup with your doctor if you experience prolonged periods of fatigue, weakness, or poor concentration.
 These symptoms could be a sign of the beginning of a serious deficiency.

 Your nutritional deficiency may also be diagnosed during routine blood tests, including a complete blood count (CBC).
 This is often how doctors identify anemia.

 Your doctor may refer you to a dietitian if your deficiency is more severe.
 They may recommend keeping a food diary for a few weeks.
-When you meet with the dietitian, you’ll go over the diary and identify changes you should make.
+When you meet with the dietitian, you’ll go over the diary and identify any changes you should make.

-You should talk to your doctor before taking any nutritional supplements.
+Talk to your doctor before taking any nutritional supplements.

-In rare cases, it can even cause a severe allergic reaction.
-Once you have been given the treatment, your doctor will have you do a repeat blood test to confirm that it was successful.
+Once you’ve been given the treatment, your doctor will have you do a repeat blood test to confirm that it was successful.
 You may need to attend the hospital for repeat appointments until you’re no longer deficient.

+For example, a prolonged thiamine deficiency can be associated with stunted growth or depression.
 Nutritional deficiencies in children can be serious and lead to lasting negative health outcomes.